agrim123/algo-ds/Algorithms/Sorting/Readme.md

   - Time complexity of Merge Sort is `O(nLogn)`
   - Auxiliary Space: `O(n)`
   - Algorithmic Paradigm: Divide and Conquer
+  - Merge Sort is useful for sorting linked lists in O(nLogn) time
 - **Heap Sort**
   - Heap sort is a comparison based sorting technique based on Binary Heap data structure.
 It is similar to selection sort where we first find the maximum element and place the maximum element at the end.
 We repeat the same process for remaining element.
   - Time Complexity : `O(nLogn)`